~ by Texas Homesteader ~

 Packing The Cooler To Keep Food HOT

-When RancherMan’s casserole was finished we carefully wrapped his hot casserole dish in an old towel and placed it in our hard-side cooler, which had also been lined with towels for extra insulation.
+When RancherMan’s casserole was finished we carefully wrapped his hot casserole dish in an old towel and placed it in our cooler, which had also been lined with towels for extra insulation.

 I topped it off with the heated & towel-wrapped brick next to the dish to slowly radiate heat inside the cooler while we’re traveling.